vippsas/vipps-partner/README.md

    [open source plugins](https://github.com/vippsas/vipps-plugins)
    for Vipps.

-The document is for platform partners.
+This document is mainly for platform partners.

 ## Apply on vipps.no